 Inspire meaningful change with the Master of Development Policy and Practice

 The Master of Development Policy and Practice (MDPP) is the Nelson Mandela School of Public Governance’s flagship programme.
 Running since 2014, it equips leaders with the skills they need to inspire and create meaningful change for public good.
-This vibrant and multicultural programme offers a unique perspective on leadership and caters for senior officials working in the public sector, civil society or international organisations, who grapple with distinct challenges.
-The Mandela School actively targets broad African participation, aiming at 50% representation from beyond South Africa and brings globally recognised faculty to the classroom with a rich combination of research and practical experience at senior levels of policy-making and implementation.
+This vibrant and multidisciplinary programme offers a unique perspective on leadership and caters for mid-career professionals working in the public sector, civil society, non-profit, and organisations who grapple with distinct challenges.
+The Nelson Mandela School actively targets broad African participation, aiming at 50% representation from beyond South Africa.
+We bring globally recognised faculty members to the classroom with a rich combination of research and practical experience at senior levels of policymaking and implementation.

 What will I gain from this programme?

 MDPP students will learn to:

 - Take a holistic view of development challenges, especially in the African context, based on specialist knowledge.

 - Enquire and make sound judgements in specialised contexts by using relevant methods, techniques, processes, and technologies.

 - Learn to draw on cutting edge comparative global and African continental knowledge and experience.